github-campus-advisors/Campus-Advisor-Training/Module 0/README.md

 Welcome to Module 0!

-In this module we’ll get you set up with everything you need to complete the Campus Advisors training.
+In this module we’ll get you set up with everything you need to complete the GitHub Education Teacher Training.

 ## Lessons
 All assignment files can be found at the top of this page.